lucianux/dot-net-research/README.md

 -----

-# .NET 8 CLI Quick Reference (Solution & Project Setup)
+# .NET 8 CLI Quick Reference

 This document summarizes the most common `dotnet` CLI commands used to create and manage multi-project solutions (like **LoanPro**).